 Our internal experts together utilize their knowledge of movement together with research in movement science to define the proper movement form for an exercise.
 Key movement parameters are defined, which are tracked and integrated into the live feedback, giving users instant feedback on their form execution of a movement.
 Each exercise is constantly being refined, to add to the precision and movement tracking.

 Can I define my own exercises when using the VAY motion analysis algorithm?

 Can I film myself doing a “perfect” form and have that be the benchmark?

 Not yet.
 We are evolving our tools constantly and plan to enable clients to perform an exercise and the algorithm taking that movement as the benchmark in the future.

 How many exercises are there in the VAY motion analysis?

 The VAY exercise library is dynamic and constantly growing.
-Currently we have around 30-40 exercises defined, though this number is quickly evolving.
+Currently we have over 50 exercises defined, which are quickly increasing.

 How much does it cost to use the VAY motion analysis technology?

 Pricing is specific to each product and your needs.
 We provide a tailored offering that we collaboratively define with you as our client.
 Basic trial options exist, see the pricing tab for that.

 Are there trial packages?